Going in for the Kill at Lingfield

 Tom Marquand, captioned as Hollie Doyle’s husband on Sky Sports Racing in the week, can step out of his wife’s shadow and deliver a winner or more at Lingfield on Saturday afternoon.

-With a morning inspection hanging over Haydock (more on that card later) and Ascot already called off, it could be down to Lingfield to ensure some live action on ITV3 and in that scenario the talkSPORT Winter Oaks Fillies’ Handicap at 2.47 would be the race of the day.
+With Ascot and Haydock called off, it's down to Lingfield to ensure some live action on ITV3 and that means the talkSPORT Winter Oaks Fillies’ Handicap at 2.47 is the race of the day.

 Al Agaila could be tough to beat in that with Marquand’s mount Morgan Fairy her chief threat, but the market quickly identified those two as the main players and it looks a no-bet race.